Media Monitoring for PR Agencies: What to Track, How to Measure, and Which Tools Work (2026)

 • Modern media monitoring operates across three layers: traditional media, social/community, and AI search.

-• Most agencies monitor only Layers 1 and 2, creating a coverage gap in the fastest-growing information channel.
+• Most agencies monitor only Layers 1 and 2, creating coverage gaps in the fastest-growing information channel.

-• AI search monitoring is becoming as necessary as traditional media monitoring for client accountability.
+• AI search monitoring becomes increasingly necessary as traditional media monitoring for client accountability.

 • Evaluate tools on source breadth, sentiment accuracy, alerting speed, competitive benchmarking, AI search coverage, and workflow integration.